Welcome Law Students

 Thank you for your interest in the International Law Section of the State Bar of California.
 We strongly urge you to join our Section.
 Whether you join as a law student or an active committee member, the benefits of joining the Section are enormous.
 Besides meeting great people who practice in a variety of international fields, you will meet and network with people who will become lifelong friends and business associates.
 It is our goal as a Section to help you transition from law student to practicing lawyer.
 We hope that the transition won’t just be viewed as a long hard journey!
 We hope that you will view this period of time as a law student member of our Section as the beginning of your International Law Career!

 Below you will find commonly asked questions regarding our Law Student Membership Program and information on how to join at no cost.
-If you have a question that has not been addressed, please feel free to contact Marcus Quintanilla, our law student liaison. our law student liaison.
+If you have a question that has not been addressed, please feel free to contact Zahirah Mann, our law student liaison. our law student liaison.

 Law Student Writing Competition